Multiply connected wandering domains of meromorphic functions: the pursuit of uniform internal dynamics

-We have our patient and our tools; let us begin the surgery (we refer to Figure \ref{fig:surgery} to a sketch of some of the sets and functions here and their relations to each other).
-First, we take the points $z_n := 4n\in U_n$, $n\geq N$, which form an orbit under $f$ ($N$ will be chosen in the course of the proof).
-We take some $r > 0$ such that, for $n\geq N$, the circles $C_n = \{z : |z_n - z| = r\}$ (shown in in blue in Figure \ref{fig:surgery}) are surrounded by the corresponding perturbed and translated versions of the annulus $A\subset \Omega$ that we found in Subsection \ref{ssec:patient}.
-Inside the discs $\{z : |z_n - z| \leq r\}$, we will remove $f$ and transplant (appropriately translated versions of) the following re-scaled Joukowski map:
+We have our patient and our tools; let us begin the surgery.
+We refer to Figure \ref{fig:surgery} for a sketch of some of the sets and functions here and their relations to each other.
+First, we take the points $z_n := 4n\in U_n$, $n\geq N$, which form an orbit under $f$; $N$ here is large enough that the annuli $A_n'$ described at the end of Subsection \ref{ssec:patient} exist for $n\geq N$.
+We take some $r > 0$ such that, for $n\geq N$, the circle $C_n = \{z : |z_n - z| = r\}$ (shown in blue in Figure \ref{fig:surgery}) is surrounded by $A_n'$.
+Inside the discs $\{z : |z_n - z| \leq r\}$, we will remove $f$ and transplant appropriately translated versions of the following re-scaled Joukowski map:

 where the $\mu_n > 1/r$ are parameters that will give us great control over the dilatation of the interpolating maps.
-The strange scaling constant here requires explaining; its role is to guarantee that $\gamma_n(C_n)$ surround $C_{n+1}$, keeping qc-deformed orbits away from poles and enforcing condition 2.
+The strange scaling constant here requires explaining; its role is to guarantee that $J_n(C_n)$ surrounds $C_{n+1}$, which will help us enforce condition 2.
 It can be calculated as follows: as explained in \cite[pp. 94--95]{Ahl79}, the function $z\mapsto z + 1/z$ maps a circle of radius $\rho > 1$ injectively onto an ellipse with major semi-axis $\rho + 1/\rho$ and minor semi-axis $\rho - 1/\rho$.
-Denoting the (as yet unknown) scaling constant by $\lambda$, the condition ``$\gamma_n(C_n)$ surrounds $C_{n+1}$'' then becomes
+Denoting the (as yet unknown) scaling constant by $\lambda$, the condition ``$J_n(C_n)$ surrounds $C_{n+1}$'' then becomes

 and solving for $\lambda$ yields precisely